 The big announcement was made Monday as part of the hype surrounding the WWE 2K14 video game release.
 Warrior will be a special pre-order bonus for those of you that order the game early.
 This is certainly not Warrior’s first time in a recent game as the man from Parts Unknown was just in WWE All-Stars only a few years ago.

 The difference according to reports is that Warrior will be involved in promotion for the game, similar to Randy “Macho Man” Savage a couple of years back before he passed away.
 Warrior, like Savage’s deal, isn’t with the WWE necessarily but it is with the game company.
-This is certainly not any reason to think that the Warrior is all of the sudden back in the WWE.
+This is certainly ..click here to read more

 Never has a Madden game produced as much controversy as last Madden 13.
 The backlash was immediate when the game arrived without the coveted franchise mode.
 EA did the best they could to fix it after the game was released but the big question now is what the franchise mode will look like in Madden 25.